The Complete 2021 Holiday Shipping Checklist

-Usually we’d recommend taking a closer look at data from prior years, but we don’t have to remind you that 2020 is quite unique on its own.
+Usually, we’d recommend taking a closer look at data from prior years, but we don’t have to remind you that 2021 was unique on its own.
 This year, we’re recommending that you dive into your current buyer trends from Q2 and Q3.
-To get an accurate picture of what we think you can expect, you will want to multiple those numbers by 1x or even 2x depending on your product.
+To get an accurate picture of what we think you can expect, you will want to multiply those numbers by 1x or even 2x, depending on your product.

-Amidst these unprecedented times, ShipBob has developed an amazing, free resource that helps businesses understand carrier trends, too.
-They’ve shared their Shipping Carrier Data to offer weekly time-in-transit updates from the four leading shipping carriers, UPS, USPS, DHL, and Fedex.
+Amidst these unprecedented times, ShipBob has developed a free resource that helps businesses understand carrier trends, too.
+They’ve shared their Shipping Carrier Data to offer weekly time-in-transit updates from the four leading shipping carriers, UPS, USPS, DHL, and FedEx.

-Not only will this will help to gauge when your shipments need to get out the door, but also assist you in preparing your inventory and making important site updates on popular products that may sell out fast.
+Not only will this help to gauge when your shipments need to get out the door, but it also assists you in preparing your inventory and making important site updates on popular products that may sell out fast.

 Plan and Budget in Advance

 If you haven’t already, the good news is that there’s still time to draw up your holiday shipping budget!
-In our recent Holiday Shipping in 2020 Webinar, Matt Hertz from Second Marathon offered a couple of key questions to ask yourself when thinking this through: What experience do you want to offer customers?
-What carriers do you want to use to satisfy that?
-If you’re aiming for fast transit, expect higher costs–and if you plan to prioritize lower pricing, expect slower transit times.
-Can Amazon offer a similar product to yours faster than you?
-If so, this might make you want to consider higher costs to offer faster transit.
-Cost, timeliness, and customer experience are the key factors to consider when planning ahead.
+In our Holiday Shipping in 2020 Webinar, Matt Hertz from Second Marathon offered a couple of key questions to ask yourself when thinking this through: What experience do you want to provide customers?
+Are customers expecting free and fast delivery?
+Which carriers will offer you the best last-mile experience and rates?
+If you’re aiming for quicker transit, expect higher costs–and if you plan to prioritize lower pricing, expect slower transit times.
+Can Amazon ship a similar product to yours faster?
+If so, this might make you want to consider higher costs to compete.
+Cost, timeliness, and customer experience are key factors to consider when planning.

 The more coordinated and seamless your game plan is, the easier your fulfillment and shipping will ultimately be.
-The holidays will be here before you know it, so act fast and determine what your needs are stat!
+The holidays will be here before you know it, so act fast and determine what your needs are.

 Manage Customer Expectations

-2020 has thrown us all many curveballs (or should we say, snowballs); which is why it is mission critical to proactively communicate with customers and manage their expectations.
+Another year of pandemic uncertainty has thrown many curveballs (or should we say snowballs), which is why it is mission-critical to communicate with customers and manage their expectations proactively.
 Make sure your shipping policy is transparent, simple to understand, and easily visible on your website.
-Lay out your delivery, cost, order deadlines and returns policies very clearly.
+Layout your delivery, cost, order deadlines, and returns policies very clearly.
 As soon as these policies are in place, be sure to update your FAQs and transactional emails to reflect the changes.
 For a seamless customer experience, you will also want to send status updates with reliable information for each order.

-By being transparent and writing your policies in clear, consistent language, you can build trust with your customers, as well as avoid any misunderstandings that may lead to negative experiences, bad reviews, and take up valuable time to fix.
+By being transparent and writing your policies in clear, consistent language, you can build trust with your customers and avoid misunderstandings that may lead to negative experiences and bad reviews that take up valuable time to fix.

 Staff Up For Holiday Shipping

-With new Covid rules and regulations varying from state to state, staffing safely and appropriately to keep up with demand may feel like a challenge.
-Plan carefully to develop solutions that keep your employees protected as you properly staff to handle order fulfillment and shipping for the holidays.
+With ongoing Covid rules and regulations varying from state to state, operating safely and appropriately to meet demand may feel like a challenge.
+So plan carefully to develop solutions that keep your employees protected as you properly staff to handle order fulfillment and shipping for the holidays.

 Take the appropriate precautions to give employees easily accessible disinfectants, masks, gloves, and other essential items.
-Consider establishing multiple 1-person assembly lines that implement social distancing of at least 6 feet and allow your staff to work efficiently as a collection of single units.
-Most importantly, if any employees begin to experience symptoms, immediately take the necessary precautions recommended by the CDC guidelines
+Consider establishing multiple smaller assembly lines that implement social distancing and allow your staff to work efficiently as a collection of single units.
+Most importantly, if any employees begin to experience symptoms, immediately take the necessary precautions recommended by the CDC guidelines.

-Ultimately, try to ensure you have the right staff and safety measures in place to fulfill and ship any orders as soon as they arrive.
-When it comes to order fulfillment, customers are always happy to get an order earlier than expected!
+Ultimately, try to ensure you have resources and safety measures in place to fulfill and ship orders as soon as they arrive.
+When it comes to fulfillment, customers are always happy to get an order earlier than expected!

 Prepare and Organize For Order Fulfillment

 Having an organized, seamless plan for holiday order fulfillment is mission-critical.
-Organizing your warehouse stock before the holiday craziness arrives will help to ensure timely deliveries, but also guarantees efficiency and maximum productivity for the employees that are fulfilling those orders!
+Organizing your warehouse stock before the holiday craziness arrives will help ensure timely deliveries and guarantee efficiency and maximum productivity for the employees fulfilling those orders!